theoriginalcamper/Better-GDQ/README.md

 * Added Fullscreen option to Twitch Player
 * Added Video On Demand Twitch.tv links for completed runs on the schedule page
 * Ability to embed either Twitch Chat or Quakenet IRC next to the stream like during past GDQ marathons
+* Twitch like Theater Mode for Quakenet IRC

 ![Alt text](/screenshot.png?raw=true "Extension Screenshot")